Eleven-am/frames/README.md

     * Adding these editor picks is as easy as visiting the settings page => Mange => manage picks.Here you can modify or create new editor picks to display on the homepage
       ![](art/31.png)
       ![](art/29.png)

+    * You can also delete editor picks by clicking on the delete button
+    * The home page has infinite scrolling, it will load more content as you scroll down based on the amount of content you have and the user's activity

 * Admin accounts can create and manage auth keys.
 These keys are used to create new accounts or download videos
   ![](art/45.png)

 ## Upcoming features
 * Creating and sharing your playlists with others

+####* Creating a playlist is already supported by Frames but sharing your playlist is not